PhoenixTales/phoenix-docs/story/factions/guild-progression.md

 ---

-TO story and costume design:
-Milten may have been a "Lehrling" in the Comic, but since the game he may have become an "Adept".
-Or he may become one in course of the game;
-him being entrapped may even have to do with his task.
-Maybe him becoming an adept and you becoming a novice or an apprentice may be somehow linked even.
-For example, a "Lehrling" may have some responsibility for a novice; so he serves you and you serve him.
-But when he becomes an adept he cares more about his studies and you become an apprentice of Corristo yourself.
----
-In that case we can look at the Comic robe as an apprentice robe.
-Specific characteristics are: The leather parts are brown, not black.
-An initiate may not have any kind of clothing, or maybe just a skirt.
-A Novice may have the beggar-like skirt + the novice poncho from G2.
-An apprentice may have the brown sash, as if to suggest that it is not yet "burned" by fire, which makes it black, and he has not any adornments on his robe yet (so no flames etc. at the bottom).
-No amulet.

-As an adept the sash is fully black (Miltens ingame robe) and first adornments (flames at the bottom and arms) are added + the amulet.

-As a fire alchemist then, you get additional adornments and the colours may turn around.
-As a novice and apprentice you wore a red robe + dark/black sash.
-Now, Drago wears the opposite: Black/brown robe and red sash.
-Same as the general high firerobe, which the "firemage" may wear.
-Then Corristo is wearing a fully red robe again.
-Which would be the one of a master of fire.

-We can follow this scheme and design the robes individuality around these principles; apart from these colours etc. we are free to use different adornment, runes, belts, amulets, shapes of the sash, material etc. Just the colour is roughly defined.

 The ranks cannot really be divided equally throughout the chapters (for this we would need to have just 6 total levels or 12; which we have no reason to imagine), *unless* we do not think of the chapters as 6, but as 5 chapters, as described in the Phoenix Pitch.